The essence of strategy

 Behaviour Change

-The hardest creative problem there is.
 You can't tell people what to do — you have to make them want to.
-Deep understanding of audience psychology, cultural context and the moments where change is actually possible.
+Deep understanding of audience psychology, the right cultural moment, and what actually shifts behaviour versus what just earns awards.

 Cultural Insight

-Campaign Integration Ideas that hold their spine across every channel — hero video to TikTok to LinkedIn to OOH — without becoming a different thing on every platform.
+Ideas that hold their spine across every channel — hero film to TikTok to OOH — without becoming a different thing in every format.
+Proven across government, NGO, and commercial briefs where effectiveness was the only measure that mattered.

 AI Integration

-I was working in AI b before Ai.
-I was QA Lead on Google Bard — the AI that became Gemini.
-I understand how AI thinks, where it helps and where it needs a human in the loop.
-I use it to work faster without thinking less.
+QA Lead on Google Bard — the AI that became Gemini.
+I was building quality frameworks for AI before most agencies had a policy about it.
+I know where it accelerates strategy and where it erodes it.
+I use it to move faster without thinking less.